 From there, met my friend David for the Statue of Liberty and Ellis Island, a first for both of us, even though he’s lived here cumulatively for about 5 years.
 I think it was worth the trip.
 Although, I got much more out of Ellis Island due to the history lesson it affords.
 Great appreciation for the immigrants who made their treacherous journey to the new world…some even getting turned back after failing medical examinations.
 Can you imagine?
 The stories are harrowing.
 The history felt real.
 And Ellis Island is so much more vast that I thought.
 The main building is very large, ornate and if you tune out the tourists and displays, you can sense what it must have been like when it was being used for its original purpose.
 Also, I learned that both Liberty and Ellis Island are within New Jersey state lines.
 So, now I can say I’ve been to Jersey.

 From there, we had a meet up at The Dead Rabbit with one of David’s friends for drinks and food, in the heart of Wall Street.
 And thus, many men, many suits, many people either attracted to or perplexed by my hair again.
 Or me, in my yoga pants and running shoes amongst the hip, hook-up or after work crowd.
-Yes, getting checked out.
-At this age, I’ll take any of it as a compliment.
-But, so thankful that I don’t have to deal with that scene.
-In NY, just like food, there are too many people options.
-And so, there seems to be little incentive to commit to people as there are 8.5 million people in the pool to choose from, there will always be someone else, people are expendable, no one is sacred.
-Sad, but true.
-I can’t imagine what it must be like to actually want to date for real and lasting relationships here…
+Getting checked out for better or worse…probably because I didn’t look like I came from Wall Street.
+But, at this age, I’ll take any of it as a compliment.

 From there, I went back to the 9/11 Museum, only to discover they had closed for the night.
 Gah.
 Second fail.
 Thinking quick on my feet, I realized I could make tonight my Empire State Building night.
 And so a rapid change of plans, flexibility, quick thinking and going with the flow, I hopped on the subway and made it up to Empire, which was lit orange and blue.
 Too long of a wait to get into an elevator to the top, but so worth the wait.
 Spectacular view.
 FaceTimed with my boys, took many pics and headed down, realizing I had just enough time for Lombardi’s.